< Lessons

 Teams and occupational groups

-In addition to individuals and jobs, basic competencies can also be used in describing teams or occupational groups.
-Teams can be examined as collective competence units by calculating the average of all team members' competency drivers.
-They can be described by broad competencies such as quality vs. results seeking units or, as units with emphasis on existing processes vs. creation of new processes.
+In addition to individuals and jobs, basic competencies are also be used in describing teams and occupational groups.
+Teams can be examined as collective competence units by calculating the average of the team members' competencies.
+Teams can be described by broad competencies such as quality vs. results seeking units or, as units with emphasis on existing processes vs. creation of new processes.
 Teams can also be described with more detailed, narrower competencies such as units with poor-strong communication or service provision potentialities.
 In our studies, we have collected driver averages of different occupations and jobs, "prototypes" from used car salesmen to classical ballet dancers.

 Psychological drivers

 What then is the ultimate powerhouse and direction giver for the basic competencies?
 Basic competencies are guided by very slowly changing psychological structures and processes.
 Extensive longitudinal research has indicated remarkable stability for personality factors from early childhood to old age (Roberts & DelVecchio, 2000).
-The psychological drivers are also age-old processes slow to change even along evolution.
-Human motivations, ways of thinking and attitudes have indeed remained unchanged throughout all societal and technological changes.
-The exact same drivers have steered competence subscribed by societies in different times, also now amidst the big change.
+A recently published meta-analysis on close to quarter of a million subjects confirmed results from the preceding longitudinal studies (Bleidorn et. al, 2022).
+The psychological drivers are age-old processes slow to change along evolution.
+Human motivations, ways of thinking and attitudes have remained unchanged throughout all societal and technological changes.
+The exact same drivers have steered competence subscribed by societies in different times.

-David McClelland dares to explain the economic performance of whole societies from their levels of achievement motivation (McClelland, 1961).
-The undeniably bold and controversial studies were not limited to modern industrial societies but were extended to Pre-Incan civilizations, even to the Minoan culture dating back to the Bronze age (Davies, 1969).
-Therefore, one might argue that the competency drivers of hunters, gatherers and shamans of Stone age are the same motivations, ways of thinking and attitudes that drive behavior and competence of people today.
+David McClelland has explained the economic performance of whole societies from their levels of achievement motivation (McClelland, 1961/2010).
+The undeniably bold and controversial studies were not limited to modern industrial societies but extend to Pre-Incan civilizations, even to the Minoan culture dating back to the Bronze age (Davies, 1969).
+Therefore, one might argue that the competency drivers of hunters, gatherers and shamans of Stone age are the same motivations, ways of thinking and attitudes that drive competence of people today.
+Amongst the multifarious disruption of work life and artificial intelligence it is important to realize that human motivations, ways of thinking and attitudes don't change.
+The real challenge is tackling the changes in educational, occupational and job specific competencies.

-Ways of thinking - drivers of information processing
+Ways of thinking - drivers of handling information

 Attitudes - drivers of viewing